CShatto99/Resume-Projects/README.md

 ### Accessing the website

+As of right now, the website has not been publicized.
+I will upload the website as soon as possible but if you have any questions just email me at @exploringdatastructures@gmail.com.

 If you would like to see the website in its entirety, the domain is [https://ExploringDS&A.com]().
 If you happen to find mistakes with any of the content, notify me through the contact page.

 # 21 Years of Gas Prices